kilowhat/kilowhat.net/_extensions/cimaise.md

 ## Changelog

+### Version 1.0.3 - January 9, 2024

+- Fix error when submitting picture if licenses are not setup.
+- Update code to reduce number of deprecation warnings.

 ### Version 1.0.2 - August 9, 2023

 - Fixed permission issue that allowed anyone with "upload picture" permission to upload to personal albums they don't own.